rusinikita/blog/content/page/teamsites/index.md

 {{<expand "Beginner friendly upload">}}

-- Just choose files folder.
-You don't need GitHub account;
+- Choose the files folder.
+You don't need a GitHub account;
 - Start small.
-Our tutorials will help you to set up generator, theme and website analytics;
+Our tutorials will help you to set up a generator, theme and website analytics;
 - Let's create your site.
   {{</expand>}}
   {{<expand "Access control">}}
-- Make your sites private without line of code;
+- Make your sites private without a line of code;
-- Create team and add teammates and sites;
+- Create a team and add teammates and sites;
 - Simple team management: invite links, access expiration, role changing, team transfer.

 [//]: # (TODO login screenshot)